 In parking lots, driver line of sight is also important, and the density of tree and shrub planting should not be so dense as to pose a personal security threat to cars or individuals using the lot.

 Because island trees are surrounded by hard surfaces, the soil may require irrigation to support trees, shrubs and other plants.
-Sprinkler or drip irrigation systems may be installed and used to deliver both water and liquid forms of fertilizer.
-Watering trucks can be used as an alternative to an irrigation system.
+Sprinkler or drip irrigation systems are important to deliver both water and liquid forms of fertilizer.
+Although, watering trucks are also as an alternative to an irrigation system.